Hiking the Jackrabbit Mountain Trails

 On Saturday, April 30, 2011, a Grand Opening was held at the trailhead for the new Jackrabbit Mountain trail system, which included speeches, a ribbon cutting, group hikes and mountain bike rides, barbeque, and great weather.
 This date officially marked the opening of the Jackrabbit Mountain trail system, which now provides access to over 14 miles of trails in the southern parts of Nantahala National Forest.

 The trails travel along the shores and hills beside Lake Chatuge.
-All trails are open to mountain biking and hiking, and although the trails were constructed specifically with mountain biking in mind, they're a nice place to hike as well.
+All trails are open to mountain biking and hiking, and although the trails were constructed specifically with mountain biking in mind, they're a nice place to hike as well - and would be a no-brainer if you're staying at the nearby Jackrabbit Mountain campground.

 These trails were constructed over a period of over 5 years in a "Stacked Loop" configuration.
 A main central loop, which is easy and nearly level, has junctions with several more difficult side trails, traveling to some interesting destinations such as ridgetops and beaches.